top of page

 • Yousef Davari

-Tall walls—walls taller than the usual limits in Ontario—require careful engineering.
-These walls are commonly used in modern homes, commercial spaces, and industrial buildings, and must safely resist both gravity and lateral forces.
+Tall walls—walls taller than standard limits in Ontario—require careful structural engineering.
+Common in modern homes, commercial spaces, and industrial buildings, these walls must safely resist both gravity and lateral forces.

-Unlike standard walls, tall walls are more sensitive to wind, snow, and structural loads, so engineered design is essential for safety, durability, and compliance with Ontario Building Code.
+Compared to standard walls, tall walls are more sensitive to wind, snow, and structural loads, making engineered design essential for safety, durability, and compliance with the Ontario Building Code (OBC 2024).

 Engineering Tall Walls in Ontario: Strong & Code-Compliant Designs